cinumell/stock_price_prediction_Deep_Learning/README.md

 # Stock Price prediction using Deep Learning Models: LSTM, Simple RNN, GRU

-we propose the accurate prediction on stock market data gathered from 2017–2022 by implementing a basic Recurrent Neural Network, LSTM, and GRU machine learning models.
+We propose the accurate prediction on stock market data gathered from 2017–2022 by implementing a basic Recurrent Neural Network, LSTM, and GRU machine learning models.
 High Price, Opening Price, Closing Price, and Low Price are the four primary indicators in this stock data set.
 We will perform the same experiment using data from Amazon, Apple, Google, Oracle, Microsoft, and Tesla, and find out the best model that yields the best predicted results in every case.

 ### Dataset description